-For some unknown reason, Google decided once again to skip a built-in screen recorder for Android 10.
-In fact, it was a feature in the beta version, but it disappeared for the final release – mostly.
-While the process isn’t obvious, we show you here how to enable the hidden screen record in Android 10 and avoid having to download a third-party app.
+For some unknown reason, Google decided once again to skip a built-in screen recorder for Android.
+In fact, it was a feature in the beta version but disappeared for the final release – mostly.
+While the process isn’t obvious, we show you here how to enable the hidden screen recorder in Android 10 and avoid having to download a third-party app.
 We show you how to do the same on Android 11 and 12 as well, which is a much easier process.

 Why Enable the Hidden Screen Recorder in Android 10

 With so many apps available, why go through all the trouble?
 The answer is simple: privacy.
 Most apps collect your data as you record.
 While there’s no guarantee that Google won’t store some information, at least you don’t have to share your data with another company, too.

 Plus, why not just use what’s already built in to your phone?
 If you have a Samsung or LG device, the feature may already exist without having to do anything.
 If you have Android 10, follow these steps: